-Using the Water Soluble Fabric Marker, mark each Muslin Square from corner to corner with a diagonal line.
+Using the Water Soluble Fabric Marker, mark each Background Square from corner to corner with a diagonal line.
 This is the Diagonal Mark and it is on what-is-now the wrong side of the square.

 Chain piece the pinned pairs together, first by sewing ¼ inch from one side of the Diagonal Mark and then flipping around the pieces and sewing a ¼ inch from the other side of the Diagonal Mark.

 Once you’ve sewn all of the pairs and clipped them apart from each other, use your rotary cutter and non-slip ruler to cut along each Diagonal Mark.
 This yields two triangle shaped pieces from each pair.